shruticode81/spaship/packages/cli/README.md

   -m, --file=file          the URL path for .spaship file

 DESCRIPTION
-  Without arguments, init will ask you a few questions and generate a .spaship config file and save the path of .spaship inside session file
+  Without arguments, init will ask you a few questions and generate a .spaship config file.

 EXAMPLES
   $ spaship init --file=/home/shranand/Documents/one-platform/packages/home-spa